zhouzh0201/zhouzh0201.github.io/k1/README.md

 B:<br>
   <a href="https://www.cds.hku.hk/">The School of Computing and Data Science </a>,<br>
 Department of Computer Science<br>
-   12. <a href="https://www.cs.hku.hk/index.php/people/academic-staff/chenho/">陈浩</a>,Prof. Chen, Ho,<a href="https://sec.hku.hk/">JC STEM Lab of Intelligent Cybersecurity </a>, <font color="#ff0000">join we</font>.We are recruiting researchers, postdoctoral scholars, graduate students, and interns who are passionate about exploring the frontier of cybersecurity and machine learning,<br>
+   12. <a href="https://www.cs.hku.hk/index.php/people/academic-staff/chenho/">陈浩</a>,Prof. Chen, Ho,<a href="https://sec.hku.hk/">JC STEM Lab of Intelligent Cybersecurity </a>, <font color="#ff0000">join we lab</font>,We are recruiting researchers, postdoctoral scholars, graduate students, and interns who are passionate about exploring the frontier of cybersecurity and machine learning,.<a href="https://haochen.org/">陈浩</a><font color="#ff0000">I am recruiting graduate students</font><br>